 With that being said, how concerned should you be for success and company growth?
 What makes QMC and Solterra so different from other companies?

-The company already has an equal 50/50 chance of being ahead simply from the fact one company is already spinning off a second publicly traded company before it really gets started.
+The company already has an equal 50/50 chance of being ahead simply from the fact there are two companies, a quantum dot company and a solar cell company.
 How many companies reduce your chance of failure by 50% from the get go?

 One of the most compelling and least credible reason is scifi.
 Think of every cartoon adventure and gadget you can remember as a kid growing up.
 They all have come to reality in some form or another.
 Spaceships, 2 way wrist radio/tv, lasers… This is the start of the next generation of nano technology gadgets,that QMC and Solterra will be major suppliers of product and like Bill Gates & Microsoft first to commercialize home computers, IBM computers, Hertz auto rentals, McDonalds fast food, Amazon discount on line retailer – they were the market leaders for many years during their growth development; and everyone of them came out of nowhere.
 Just like Quantum Materials Corp and Solterra Renewable Technologies, Inc. are coming out of nowhere, I’m telling you this is the somewhere you want to be for the future.